 Join us for a LIVE! streaming event!

-Museum educators, curators, and special guests share some “stuff” from our past and “meet” people from our history who helped shape our present.
+Museum educators, curators, and special guests share some “stuff” from our past and “meet” people from history who helped shape our present.
 We stream LIVE! from the museum’s exhibits and from history spots around the state.
-Join us via YouTube or Vimeo; viewers can ask questions during the program and we’ll answer them LIVE!
+Join us via Vimeo; viewers can ask questions during most programs, and we’ll answer them LIVE!
 Register for LIVE! now!
 Additional resources for each LIVE! event will be available closer to program date.
 And watch all previous LIVE! events through our Videos on Demand.

-American Indian Heritage Celebration-LIVE!
+American Indian Heritage Celebration Education Day